emschu/oerc/README.md

 [![Quality Gate Status](https://sonarcloud.io/api/project_badges/measure?project=org.emschu.oer%3Aoer-collector-parent&metric=alert_status)](https://sonarcloud.io/dashboard?id=org.emschu.oer%3Aoer-collector-parent)
 [![Lines of Code](https://sonarcloud.io/api/project_badges/measure?project=org.emschu.oer%3Aoer-collector-parent&metric=ncloc)](https://sonarcloud.io/dashboard?id=org.emschu.oer%3Aoer-collector-parent)

-A java software bundle to store and expose program data of public-law tv channels in Germany via a REST JSON interface.
+A java software bundle to store and expose program data of public-law tv channels in Germany, Austria and Switzerland via a REST JSON interface.

 This project is licensed under *AGPL v3* and you are encouraged to participate and improve functionality.

-The focus of this project lies in providing reliable program data - ready to be enriched or analysed as long as there is no Open Data policy of the public-law sector in Germany.
+The focus of this project lies in providing reliable program data - ready to be enriched or analysed as long as there is no Open Data policy of the public-law sector.

 At the moment its not intended to create links between program data and media(thek) data.
 If you are looking for this have a look at [similar projects](#similar-projects).